devConvert/candidate/README.md

 	The method should insert a new user to the mysql db.
 The "inserted" field should be set to current time.
 	If the user already exists (user_id already exists) this method should return an error describing it.
-	Make sure to clean the parameters to prevent sql injections.
+	Make sure to clean the parameters to prevent sql injections and xss.

 4. Add another public method to MainControllerV1 called "edit_user" that receives the following parameters: